 Please read our privacy notice carefully.
-By providing us with your personal information, you consent to the use of it in accordance with the conditions of this notice.
 In keeping with data protection legislation, we will not hold your personal information for longer than is necessary.

-We may update this notice from time to time.
-If we make any significant changes, we will either get in touch to let you know (if we have your permission to contact you) or highlight the changes on our website and on this page.
+We may update this notice.
+If we make any significant changes, we will contact you (if we have your permission).

-If you have any questions about this privacy notice, please email us at email@example.com
+If you have any questions about this privacy notice, please contact us via email: firstname.lastname@example.org.

-We collect your personal information in the following ways:
+We collect your data in the following ways:

 When you give it to us directly

-– Telling us about a Fairtrade event you’ve organised
+- Telling us about a Fairtrade event that you have organised

-– Applying for a job or volunteering with us
+- Applying for jobs or volunteer roles with us.

 When you visit our websites or social media